 The Jazz Republic.
 Music, Race, and American Culture in Weimar Germany by Jonathan O. Wipplinger (2017)

-Germany’s capital Berlin in the 1920 was a very special place due to a number of radical and energetic developments.
-A very high number and range of political parties form the extreme right to the extreme left and socialist forces tried to gain power in this rather chaotic period of German history after a lost war.
+Germany’s capital Berlin in the 1920s was a very special place due to a number of radical and energetic developments.
+A very high number and range of political parties from the extreme right to the extreme left and socialist forces tried to gain power in this rather chaotic period of German history after a lost war.

 “[J]azz and the German interest in it were more than mere passing fantasies of a decadent society slipping into the abyss of totalitarianism, more than acoustical accouterments to avant-garde or reaction.”